 Use of face coverings while in transportation will be optional as all participants will be vaccinated.

 We will follow all local/regional laws and mandates if more strict than the above.

-Wildside will provide access to sanitizer and disposable masks, however, bring your own cloth masks and personal sanitizer will certainly add to your comfort and safety.
+Wildside will provide access to sanitizer, however, bring your own masks for public areas in hotels and restaurants as needed and personal sanitizer will certainly add to your comfort and safety.

-Distancing and outdoor/take-out dining will always be preferred to indoor dining.
-Depending on the trip, take-out dinners eaten in your hotel rooms, while other meals (or meal ingredients) may be purchased at grocery stores for breakfast and/or lunch in the field.
+Distancing and outdoor/take-out dining will be preferred to indoor dining.
+Depending on the trip, take-out dinners may be eaten in your hotel rooms, while other meals (or meal ingredients) may be purchased at grocery stores for breakfast and/or lunch in the field.